hamed-shirbandi/TaskoMask/docs/Commit-Conventions.md

 ```

 # Type
-Type Must be one of the following:
+Type must be one of the following:

 - **feat**: a new feature
 - **fix**: a bug fix